TITLE: Boules Janissary Mask

 The vellarón mask and costume are ancient in origin, but they were lost around 1977, only to be recovered in 2007 and restored to use.
 In the Galician dialect, a vellarón is an old man, as the mask and costume suggest.

-This mask and costume were graciously donated to the Museum by the Township of Riós in 2018.
+This mask and costume were acquired by a generous donation by the Township of Riós in 2018.

 :